zhaobe/react-native-dev/README.md

 # Basic Syntax
 - Components can be made with certain parameters called ```props```.
 Which can allow one single component to be used in different places.
+- If using props with their own class, the inline-styling won't work if the prop is inside the component.

 # Small Fixes
 - Will need to restart the simulator when adding a new image to a local directory in the project.